 Categories of Ministers

-We have seven categories of ministers, based on the licenses we issue.
+We have various categories of ministers, based on the licenses we issue.

 Local Church Licenses